rekog-labs/mcp-nest-auth-starter/README.md

 For the deployment you need the following:

-1. Create a [New GitHub App](https://github.com/settings/applications/new) used for user authentication
+1. Create a [New GitHub App](https://github.com/settings/applications/new), required for user authentication
-2. For the "Authorization callback URL" add the placeholder `http://localhost:3000/auth/callback` and create the app.
+    * For the "Authorization callback URL" add the placeholder `http://localhost:3000/auth/callback` and create the app, you will update it at step 5.
-3. Add the details in the Deploy panel on Railway, and click "Deploy"
+3. Add the GitHub Client ID and Client Secret in the Deploy panel on Railway, and click "Deploy"
 4. After the app is deployed, the Custom Domain is available in the railway deployment settings page.
-5. Update the "Authorization callback URL" of the GitHub app to the custom domain with the prefix as shown here: `https://<custom-domain>.up.railway.app/auth/callback`.
+5. Update the "Authorization callback URL" of the GitHub app to the custom domain with the postfix as shown here: `https://<custom-domain>.up.railway.app/auth/callback`.

-After that you are ready to roll!
+**And you are ready to roll!**

 Open MCP Inspector at `https://<custom-domain>.up.railway.app/mcp` to see the available resources and tools.

 ### Local Installation